 The Company's 100% owned Corihuarmi Gold Mine ("Corihuarmi") is located approximately 160 kilometres ("km") southeast of Lima, Peru, in the Central Andes at an altitude of almost 5,000 metres ("m").
-The Company acquired the Corihuarmi leases in 2002 and the mine was brought into production in March 2008.
-The most recent exploration drill program commenced in December 2016 and the corresponding exploration final report prepared by an independent consulting firm was received in April 2017.
-This report extends the life of Corihuarmi mine into mid 2020.
-Based on this information the Company is currently in the process of update the NI 43-101 technical report of the Corihuarmi mine.
+The Company acquired the Corihuarmi leases in 2002 and the mine was brought into production in

+March 2008.
+As a result of the last year's exploration drill program, the life of the Corihuarmi Mine has been extended into mid 2019.